opencollab-incubator/benchkit/README.md

 4. Click the `Benchkit` menu at the top of the screen and select `Connect to Minecraft Server` and enter the details (keybind coming soon)
 5. Once connected, go about editng your skin and then click `Apply Skin on Server` in the `Benchkit` menu (next time you want to apply the skin to the same player just hit `CTRL+SHIFT+L`)
 6. Done!
 Your skin will change in game instantly

-## Planned Features
-* "Groups" support
-  * Will be able to sort players into groups either by selecting multiple UUIDs or based on custom criteria (**maybe**)
-* Apply a skin or model and have the option to apply the other one at the same time
-  * **Example:** You go to apply a skin and in the dialog it gives you an option to choose from one of your previously saved models
-  * This feature is just intended to save time